justarandomgeek/vscode-factoriomod-debug/doc/language-lua.md

 ## Configuration

-The VS Code extension will automatically configure `"Lua.workspace.userThirdParty"` when installing this package, as well as updating `"Lua.workspace.library"` with a link to `/data` in the selected version.
+The VS Code extension will automatically configure `"Lua.workspace.userThirdParty"` when installing this package.
+Additinally, you can optionally have `"Lua.workspace.library"` updated with a link to `/data` in the selected version, by setting `factorio.workspace.manageLibraryDataLinks: true`, but this is off by default to speed up workspace loading.

 ## Troubleshooting